Financial support and cost of living

 The current cost of living crisis is affecting everyone, and in partnership with the Students' Union, we want to work together to support each other during this time through a range of initiatives and free events to help you save money and come together as a community.
 Plus, if you need some guidance, or experience any issues with finances or living costs, we can offer support.
 Don't leave it too late as often getting early advice can help put you on the right track.

-Our Student Support Advisers can advise you about financial support and eligibility for:
+Our Student Wellbeing and Support Team at the Student Zone can advise you about financial support and eligibility for:

 They also offer guidance on: